Dec. 7, 2010,

 Furthermore, according to this EPRI report, cells L1 and L2 did not show excess heat.

-New Energy Times discovered these facts on Dec.
+I discovered these facts on Dec.
 6, 2010.
-Until then, our interpretation had been that the SRI researchers had rigorously performed the L3 and L4 experiments and registered excess heat.
+Until then, my interpretation, as well as Garwin's interpretation, had been that the SRI researchers had accurately measured excess heat in the L3 and L4 experiments.

-We based our interpretation on Garwin and Lewis' failure during their examination and review of the SRI lab and work to find any artifact responsible for the claim of excess heat, as well as their assessment of a small measurement uncertainty and of a strong signal.
+Garwin and Lewis, during their on-site examination and review of the SRI lab, had failed to find any artifact responsible for the measured excess heat.

 Based on the newly uncovered information in the EPRI report, the results of cells L1-L4 no longer can be stated confidently as observations of excess heat.
-We believe that Garwin did not know the specific details of the artifacts for cells L3 and L4 until we found them in the report.
+Based on my discussions with Garwin, I believe that he did not know the specific details of the artifacts for cells L3 and L4 until I found them in the EPRI report.

-To our knowledge, this is the first public notice of the detailed artifacts with cells L3 and L4 as they apply to the Garwin/Lewis report below.
-New Energy Times thanks Garwin for information that led to the finding of these facts.
+To my knowledge, this is the first public notice of the detailed artifacts with cells L3 and L4.
+I thank Garwin for information that led to my finding of these facts.